lucrussell/kafka-lag-monitor/README.md

 $ docker-compose up -d
 ```

-Note: You may wish to replace references to `10.200.10.1` in config.yaml and docker-compose.yml, or alias lo0 to this address, e.g. `sudo ifconfig lo0 alias 10.200.10.1/24`.
+Note: You may wish to replace references to `10.200.10.1` in config.yaml and docker-compose.yml, or alias `lo0` to this address, e.g. `ifconfig lo0 alias 10.200.10.1/24`.
 This is a workaround for a Docker for Mac limitation which can be ignored if you're not using Docker for Mac.

 ## Viewing Lag Graphs with Grafana